High-Intensity Focused Ultrasound (HIFU)

-You may experience slight discomfort during an HIFU procedure.
+You may experience slight discomfort during a HIFU procedure.
 Some people describe it as tiny electric pulses or a light prickly sensation.

-- A physician or technician first cleans the target area.
+- A physician or technician cleanses the target area

-- They may apply a topical anesthetic cream before starting.
+- A topical anesthetic cream may be applied before starting

-- The physician or technician then applies an ultrasound gel.
+- The physician or technician applies an ultrasound gel

-- Using an ultrasound viewer, the physician or technician adjusts the device to the right setting.
+- The physician or technician adjusts the device to the right setting using an ultrasound viewer

-Rarely, you may experience temporary numbness or bruising, but these side effects usually go away after a few days.
+You may experience temporary numbness or bruising in which it will usually subside within a few days.